spdk/spdk/doc/vmd.md

 ## Applications w/o application framework {#vmd_app}

-To enable VMD enumeration in SPDK application that are not using application framework e.g nvme/perf, nvme/identify -V flag is required - please refer to app help if it supports VMD.
+To enable VMD enumeration in SPDK application that are not using application framework e.g spdk_nvme_perf, nvme/identify -V flag is required - please refer to app help if it supports VMD.

 Applications need to call spdk_vmd_init() to enumerate NVMe devices behind the VMD prior to calling spdk_nvme_(probe|connect).